 One of the most frequently asked questions about affirmations is that do they actually work?
 I am very happy to share my answer, of course, and over the past few months, I have asked 8 other social workers to weigh in, as well.

-Their answers were fascinating, and we are going to discuss them.
+Their views around affirmations, goals, priorities, daily affirmations, personal growth, morning affirmations and self discipline were fascinating, and we are going to discuss them.

 What are affirmations?

 Affirmations are words which are said out loud or written down.

 They are powerful tools for change, which affirm something to be true.